rohanmaddamsetti/PCN-db-pipeline/README.md

 ### Make a top-level directory with three directories inside, named "data", "results", and "src".
 Now copy all source code files in this repository into "src".

-#### Two files needed to run the program need to be downloaded into the data/ directory.
+#### The following file needs to be downloaded into the data/ directory.
-#### data/plasmids.txt should be downloaded from: https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/plasmids.txt
 #### data/prokaryotes.txt should be downloaded from: https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt

 #### results/prokaryotes-with-chromosomes-and-plasmids.txt should then be generated with the following command (run from src/ directory):